grafana/grafana/docs/sources/panels/expressions.md

 ##### ceil

-The ceil function rounds the number up to the nearest integer value.
-Example: `ceil(3.123)` returns 4.
+Ceil rounds the number up to the nearest integer value.
+For example, `ceil(3.123)` returns 4.

 ##### floor